 * Offer is for 12 pct of the company it does not own

-* New offer includes $10 per share cash dividend
+* Sweetened offer includes additional $10 cash dividend

-U.S.-listed CNH's board had balked at the all-paper, no-premium offer made on May 30, as minority investors in the United States often obtain what is in effect a significant 'squeeze-out' premium.
+U.S.-listed CNH's board had balked at the original offer, as minority investors in the United States often obtain what is in effect a significant 'squeeze-out' premium.

-Fiat Industrial's latest offer included the addition of a $10 cash dividend per CNH share.
+Fiat Industrial's latest offer, which it had termed as final, included the addition of a $10 cash dividend per CNH share, putting the sweetener at about $300 million.

-The two groups will be merged into a newly-formed company in which CNH shareholders will receive 3.828 shares, and Fiat Industrial shareholders one share.
+A deal, which Fiat Industrial hopes will help it better compete with larger rivals such as Caterpillar and John Deere, will mean the two groups will be merged into a newly-formed company in which CNH shareholders will receive 3.828 shares in the new entity, and Fiat Industrial shareholders one share.

 The two companies are already being managed as one.